• Skip to primary navigation

 Yaki Udon (Stir-fried Udon Noodles)

-Published: May 8, 2021 · Modified: Oct 30, 2021 by Ipsa Faujdar · This post may contain affiliate links.
+Published: May 8, 2021 ยท Modified: Mar 12, 2025 by Ipsa Faujdar ยท This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclaimer.

 Jump to Recipe Jump to Video Print Recipe

-Yaki udon is a Japanese Stir-fried udon noodle cooked with vegetables, proteins, a simple flavorful sauce.
-This is a delicious udon noodle recipe that is easy and quick.
+Yaki udon is a Japanese stir-fried udon noodle cooked with vegetables, proteins, and a simple, flavorful sauce.
+This is a delicious, easy, and quick udon noodle recipe.

-Yaki udon is a stir-fried noodles that takes 30 minutes or less.
-If you are looking for some quick dinner recipes for your weeknights, this is a must.
+Yaki udon is stir-fried noodles that take 30 minutes or less to prepare.
+This is a must if you are looking for some quick dinner recipes for your weeknights.
 I would love to add this to my lazy vegan recipes.

 Add any vegetable of choice and some proteins for a wholesome meal.
-I normally add broccoli, bok choy, mushrooms, peppers, cabbage to the yaki udon noodles.
+I usually add broccoli, bok choy, mushrooms, peppers, and cabbage to the yaki udon noodles.

-For protein, I love to add tofu chunks or crumbles and soy meat or textured vegetable proteins, etc. These are my favorite go-to addons and it gives a perfect taste along with udon noodles.
+For protein, I love to add tofu chunks or crumbles, soy meat, textured vegetable proteins, etc. These are my favorite go-to add-ons, and they give a perfect taste along with udon noodles.

 udon

-Here I'm using the dry udon noodles to make my yaki udon.
-You can also use pre-cooked and frozen once.
-Pre-cooked fresh or frozen udon noodles help to enhance the chewy texture of the noodles.
+Here, I'm using dry udon noodles to make my yaki udon.
+You can also use pre-cooked and frozen noodles.
+Pre-cooked fresh or frozen noodles help enhance the chewy texture of the noodles.

-However, I love it when made from scratch also.
-It takes 7 - 8 minutes more to cook the noodles since these are thicker and needs to cook at a low temperature.
+However, I also love it when made from scratch.
+The noodles take 7 - 8 minutes more to cook since they are thicker and need to be cooked at a low temperature.
+Simmer until these are cooked.

 dry udon noodles